zSnout/v5.zsnout.com/client/index.md

 \bottom_margin
 zSnout is collection of different projects created for fun by Zachary Sakowitz during COVID-19.
 You can help us by [contributing code](https://github.com/zSnout/zsnout.com/), reporting an [issue or bug](https://github.com/zSnout/zsnout.com/issues/new/choose) or by [buying a shirt](https://store.zsnout.com/).

+\bottom_margin
+A new version of zSnout is now available at a temporary location at [zsnout.web.app](https://zsnout.web.app/) during our beta stages.
+It will be complete and active on the new site by April 3rd.

 \iconlist
 [![](/home/icons/signup.png) _**My Account**_](/account/login/)
 [![](/home/icons/store.png) _**zSnout Store**_](https://store.zsnout.com/)